-Teachers are represented in GPE through Education International, the world’s largest sectoral organization of unions.
+Teachers are represented in GPE through Education International, the world’s largest sectoral organization of teacher unions.

 Government-led education sector plans set out sector reforms and strategies with significant implications for teachers.
 It is therefore critical that teachers be involved in the country-level dialogue and decision-making processes supported by GPE.